rescript-lang/rescript-compiler/CONTRIBUTING.md

 ### Install JS tools

-This is required to have all the necessary tools installed, such as `mocha` and `istanbul` etc.
+This is required to have all the necessary tools installed, such as the `mocha` JS testing framework, etc.

 ```
 npm install